MicrosoftDocs/power-automate-docs/flow-docs/connection-dynamics365.md

 9. Under **Title**, select **Subject** in the dynamic content pane.
 10. Click or tap **Create flow**.

-## Trigger Based Logic
+## Trigger based logic
-Trigger actions, like **When a record is Created**, **When a record is Updated**, and **When a record is Deleted** will initiate your flow within a few minutes of the event occuring.
-In rare cases, the Flow may take up to 2 hours to trigger.
+Triggers like **When a record is created**, **When a record is updated**, and **When a record is deleted** initiate your flow within a few minutes of the event occuring.
+In rare cases, your flow can take up to 2 hours to trigger.

-Note that when the event occurs the flow will be notified, but the flow will run on the data that exists at the time that the action runs.
-For example, if your flow runs when a new record is created, and you update the record twice before the flow runs then your flow will only run once with the latest data.
+When the trigger occurs, the flow receives a notification, but the flow runs on data that exists at the time the action runs.
+For example, if your flow triggers when a new record is created, and you update the record twice before the flow runs, your flow runs only once with the latest data.

 ## Specify advanced options
 When you add a step to a flow, you can click or tap **Show advanced options** to add a filter or order by query that controls how the data is filtered in the flow.